ethicalauthorship/ethicalauthorship.github.io/index.md

 In order to declare our commitment to research, and in particular to ethics in the publication of scientific articles, we, the undersigned, hereby commit ourselves to respect the following publication practices:

-- I will not publish in predatory journals
+- <strong>I will not publish in predatory journals<strong>
-- I will not sign as author of a paper to which I have not significantly contributed
+- <strong>I will not sign as author of a paper to which I have not significantly contributed<strong>
-- I will not include any unnecessary citations (especially self-citations)
+- <strong>I will not include any unnecessary citations (especially self-citations)<strong>
-- I will advocate, apply and promote these practices in all research evaluations in which I participate
+- <strong>I will advocate, apply and promote these practices in all research evaluations in which I participate</strong>

 We believe that these commitments can serve as an example and send the message that most scientists and researchers are convinced that respecting this set of good practices is not only reasonable but necessary to maintain credibility and trust in our research system.